 In the next lesson, we will explore the issues surrounding the choice of open source or proprietary software and accompanying development practices.
-This is an area of system design that is under a constant state of flux as new open source options become available and as proprietary system developers react accordingly.
+This is an area of system design that is under a constant state of flux as new open source options become available and as proprietary system developers respond to those accordingly.

 Tell us about it!